Randy Edwini-Bonsu

 Randy Edwini-Bonsu (born April 20, 1990) is a soccer player who last played for FC Edmonton in the Canadian Premier League.
 Born in Ghana, he played for the Canada national team.

 Club career

 Early career

-Edwini-Bonsu started playing soccer when his family immigrated from Ghana to Edmonton, Alberta in 2002.
+Edwini-Bonsu started playing soccer when his family immigrated from Ghana to Edmonton, Alberta in 2002, and he grew up in the city.
+He joined his first club at the age of fourteen.
 He played club soccer for the Green & Gold Soccer Club at the University of Alberta in Edmonton and, from 2004 and 2006, was a member of the Alberta provincial team, leading his province to a gold medal victory at the 2006 Canadian All-Star Championship.

 At club level, Edwini-Bonsu played for Southwest United of the Edmonton Interdistrict Youth Soccer Association (EIYSA) between 2003 and 2006, and in his last year with the club he took Southwest United U-16's to an Alberta provincial title and a second-place finish at Canadian Club Championship in Moncton, New Brunswick.

 In 2007, he trained with the U-18 and reserve sides of French club FC Metz.